Complexity analysis of interior-point methods for second-order stationary points of nonlinear semidefinite optimization problems: Numerical Experiments

-We set $(m,n,q,r) = (5, 5, 4, 0.3)$ in problem~\eqref{problem:psf_shfted} and see the behavior of both algorithms in their first 300 iterations. \Cref{tab:num_exp} summarizes the results of the experiments. ``N/A'' in the second column means not applicable, because the algorithm of the corresponding row is not equipped with negative curvature.
-All of the results indicate that the algorithm with negative curvature obtains lower function value. \Cref{figure:seed3} shows the history of the function value in the experiment with seed 3, in which we see that the directions of negative curvature depicted by $\boldsymbol{\times}$ decreases function value drastically.
+We set $(m,n,q,r) = (5, 5, 4, 0.3)$ in problem~\eqref{problem:psf_shfted} and see the behavior of both algorithms in their first 300 iterations. \Cref{tab:num_exp} summarizes the results of the experiments. ``N/A'' in the second column means not applicable because the algorithm of the corresponding row is not equipped with negative curvature.
+All of the results indicate that the algorithm with negative curvature obtains the lower function value.
 Even though the algorithm with negative curvature takes more time to reach 300 iterations, less function value is also confirmed if we compare the two algorithms with respect to function value vs. time.